dynamoose/dynamoose/Readme.md

 If true, required attributes will be filled with their default values on update (regardless of you specifying them for the update).
 Defaults to true.

+**updateTimestamps**: boolean

+If true, the `timestamps` attributes will be updated.
+Will not do anything if timestamps attribute were not specified.
+Defaults to true.

 ### Query

 #### Model.query(query, options, callback)